 Buying a home can be a stressful task to undertake.
 From the research it takes to find out which house you want to taking the time to calculate how much you can realistically afford, it is refreshing to know that buying a house can lead to some pretty favorable tax breaks.
 Some of the most common tax breaks are as follows:

 Deductible Mortgage Interest and Taxes while Owning a Home

 For most homeowners, the biggest tax break they will receive comes from the mortgage interest and taxes they pay in a given year.
-Both of these amounts are deductible as itemized deductions on Schedule A. Taxpayers can deduct mortgage interest on up to $1.1 million of debt on the purchase of a home and/or improvements to the home.
+Both of these amounts are deductible as itemized deductions on Schedule A. Taxpayers can deduct mortgage interest on up to $750,000 of debt on a home purchased after December 16, 2017.
 For taxpayers who have two homes, 100% of the mortgage interest paid on the second home is deductible, as well.
 However, the $$750,000 limit applies to total debt on the two homes and improvements to those homes.
 Real estate property taxes paid are also deductible, even if they are paid through an escrow account.
 It is important to note that payments to an escrow account are not deductible.
 The amounts paid from the escrow account to the taxing authority are deductible.
 From 2018 through 2025, only up to $10,000 of state and local income taxes are deductible on the Schedule A.

 In some cases, you are able to exclude all of the gains from the sale of your home.
 This can be another major tax benefit of owning a home.
 If you owned and lived in the home for at least two years out of a five year period, the first $250,000 in gain is excludable from taxable income ($500,000 for married filing jointly).
 Any excess gain over the threshold is taxed as a capital gain on Schedule D.